jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 3. Check ArangoDB for new *`sr_node`*, *`sr_topology`*, and *`srv6_local_sids`* data collections, and that they contain data.
 For example, *`sr_node`* should look something like this with seven entries:

   <img src="images/sr_node.png" width="1200">

+ - Note: srv6_local_sids may not populate with data for up to 2 minutes as it is reliant on streaming telemetry configuration of 120 seconds (see xrd01 'telemetry model-driven' config section).

 ### End of Lab 4
 Please proceed to [Lab 5](https://github.com/jalapeno/SRv6_dCloud_Lab/tree/main/lab_5/lab_5-guide.md)